 Most programs adjourn early in the afternoon of the final day to allow participants sufficient time for travel.
 Transportation to Bradley International Airport is available by reservation from a number of local car services, however Smith does not make these accommodations.

 During your time on campus, most meals are provided in Smith’s dining facilities; we try our best to accommodate special dietary needs so please notify us of any allergies or other needs.

 Accommodations for early arrivals, late departures, or family members are at your own expense.
-Our program coordinators will be happy to assist in making reservations at the Hotel Northampton.

 The closest airport is Bradley International (BDL).
 It is served by most major airlines and is located about 35 miles south of Northampton, near Hartford, Connecticut.
 Boston Logan International Airport (BOS) is a two-hour drive to campus.
 We recommend flying into Bradley if you can, to save yourself time driving to Northampton and the inconvenience of city traffic congestion.